-Deliver high impact programs that empower people with disabilities for inclusion and advancement.
-2022 Activity and Outputs 2021 Activity and Outputs Successful in new funding proposals for MFAT on women's empowerment in PNG, Rohingya refugees in Bangladesh, and for a second year of Covid-19 response in PNG.
-We completed design for new inclusive livelihoods project for Laos.
-We shared best practice models on locally led development with INGO sector and MFAT in public presentations.
-Successful in new funding proposals to MFAT on inclusive eye health and Covid-19 response programmes, in PNG, and inclusive livelihoods in Laos.
-Extension from MFAT for tropical cyclone Harold (Vanuatu), to mainstream disability inclusion.
-We provided disability inclusive advice to programmes of 2 NZ Based INGOs, working in the Pacific.
-Provided disability inclusive advice to programmes of 3 NZ Based INGOs.
+- Successful in new funding proposals for MFAT on women's empowerment in PNG; Rohingya refugees in Bangladesh; and for a second year of Covid-19 response in PNG. - Completed design for new inclusive livelihoods project for Laos.
+We shared best practice models on locally led development with other NZ-based international development agencies and MFAT, in public presentations. - Provided disability inclusive advice to programmes of two NZ-based international development agencies working in the Pacific.

-Goal Four

-Serve
+Goal Four: Serve